 June has over 30 years of experience in Asian and emerging equity markets, and held numerous senior roles at HSBC Bank plc, London and at UBS AG.
-June is a non-executive director of JP Morgan Asia Growth and Income plc, a non-executive director of Greengage Global Holding, and Chair of PEAL Capital Partners UK Limited.
-June was previously on the board of HSBC Bank Japan, Aquarius Fund, an Asian fixed income fund, Australian Securities Exchange listed Emerging Markets Masters Fund and the Asian Masters Fund Limited,
+June is a non-executive director of JP Morgan Asia Growth and Income plc, Greengage Global Holding, BBGI Global Infrastructure S.A., and Schroder Income Growth Fund plc.
+She is also Chair of PEAL Capital Partners UK Limited.

-Erudine Holdings Ltd, a financial software consultancy firm and the Shepherds Bush Housing Group.
+June was previously on the board of HSBC Bank Japan, Aquarius Fund, an Asian fixed income fund, Australian Securities Exchange listed Emerging Markets Masters Fund and the Asian Masters Fund Limited, Erudine Holdings Ltd, a financial software consultancy firm and the Shepherds Bush Housing Group.
 She was a founding partner and investor of Osmosis Investment Management LLP.
 June holds a degree in Politics, Philosophy and Economics from Oxford University and is a member of the Chartered Banker Institute.